taskforcesh/bullmq/docs/gitbook/guide/job-schedulers/repeat-strategies.md

 const connection = {
   host: 'localhost',
-  port: 6379
+  port: 6379,
 };

 const myQueue = new Queue('my-cron-jobs', { connection });

-// Upserting a job with a cron expression await myQueue.upsertJobScheduler('weekday-morning-job', {
+// Upserting a job with a cron expression await myQueue.upsertJobScheduler( 'weekday-morning-job',
+  {
-  cron: '0 0 9 * * 1-5'  // Runs at 9:00 AM every Monday to Friday
+    cron: '0 0 9 * * 1-5', // Runs at 9:00 AM every Monday to Friday
+  },
-}, {
+  {
     name: 'cron-job',
     data: { jobData: 'morning data' },
-  opts: {}  // Optional additional job options
+    opts: {}, // Optional additional job options
-});
+  },
+);

 // Worker to process the jobs
+const worker = new Worker(
+  'my-cron-jobs',
-const worker = new Worker('my-cron-jobs', async job => {
+  async job => {
+    console.log(
-  console.log(`Processing job ${job.id} at ${new Date()} with data: ${job.data.jobData}`);
+      `Processing job ${job.id} at ${new Date()} with data: ${
+        job.data.jobData
+      }`,
+    );
+  },
-}, { connection });
+  { connection },
+);
 ```

 ### Custom Strategy

 It is possible to define a different strategy to schedule repeatable jobs.
 The idea is that the repeat strategy, based on a pattern and the latest job's milliseconds, return the next desired timestamp.
 Although not used in the following example, you could have different behaviours on your repeat strategies based on the current job's name if you want to.
 However not that **only** **one** repeatStrategy can be defined for a given queue.

 For example we can create a custom one for [RRULE](https://jkbrzt.github.io/rrule/) like this: